kogakure/website-hugo-stefanimhoff.de/app/content/articles/2014/john-seymour-books.md

 ---
-language: en
 title: 'John Seymours Books on Self-Sufficiency'
+slug: john-seymour-books
 author: Stefan Imhoff
-slug: john-seymour-books
 date: 2014-08-03T16:00:00+02:00
-og_image: 'assets/images/articles/2014/john-seymour-buecher-selbstversorgung/john-seymour-illustration.jpg'
 description: 'On John Seymour’s fantastic, beautifully illustrated books on self-sufficiency, agriculture and crafts.
 The optimal equipment for an upcoming zombie apocalypse.'
+og_image: 'assets/images/articles/2014/john-seymour-buecher-selbstversorgung/john-seymour-illustration.jpg'
-categories: ['book', 'recommendation']
+categories: ['book']
 ---

 My earliest memories of books are that I lie on my parents’ soft carpet on my stomach in the living room and read in the <cite>Atlas of World History</cite> or in the books of _John Seymour_.
 Who was John Seymour and why did his books remain so in my memory?